 - Player Archetypes: Exhibited in peculiar ways:

 - The Roleplayer: Quite common.
 This delegate seeks above all else to conform to that country's policy.
 In more moderate forms, the roleplaying delegate will be very aware of the domestic politics of his/her country, and while not be crazy about it, never ever take any action that would take him/her "off policy."
 In extreme form, this delegate tries to channel the spirit of the country, too, very frequently hamming it up and making outrageous statements.
 The latter form is most common when the country is known to have extreme, unorthodox, or merely very strong opinions about something; delegates representing North Korea, Iran, and Venezuela are particularly prone to this sort of thing, as are ones representing Russia (given Vladimir Putin's status as a Memetic Badass and certified Magnificent Bastard).
-Delegates representing the US during George W. Bush Administration occasionally made use of extreme, hammy roleplaying, as well.
+Delegates representing the US during George W. Bush Administration occasionally made use of extreme, hammy roleplaying, as well, and US delegates under the incipient Donald Trump Administration are probably justified in doing the same.

 - The Munchkin: (also known as the Horace Mann kid) In MUN-speak, generally called a "gavel-hunter" (since the top prize in a committee is usually a gavel).
 The delegate who will do anything, anything to win an award, even if it means throwing policy out the window.
 The most likely to use Rules Lawyering *ahem* parliamentary maneuvering to ridiculous extremes.
 Many teams frown on this sort of behavior.
 Also notable for being the most likely to have a Pretentious Latin Motto.